LesTasker2023/Titanworks/docs/tutorials/03-cva-patterns.md

 ## 🎯 What You'll Learn

 - CVA fundamentals and philosophy
-- TriggerKings variant system architecture
+- Daedalus variant system architecture
 - Advanced CVA patterns and techniques
 - Type-safe variant composition
 - Performance optimization with CVA

 ---

-## 🚀 CVA Philosophy at TriggerKings
+## 🚀 CVA Philosophy at Daedalus

 CVA (Class-Variance-Authority) is our **secret weapon** for consistent, scalable component design: